eshiett1995/flutter-angular-assessment/README.md

    - Physical Device: May need your computer's IP address (e.g., `192.168.1.x:4200`)

 3. **Check network permissions:**
-   - Android: Internet permission is already configured
+   - Android: Internet permission and cleartext traffic are configured
-   - iOS: May need to add App Transport Security settings for HTTP (development only)
+   - iOS: App Transport Security settings allow HTTP (development only)

 4. **For physical devices:**
    - Make sure your device is on the same network as your development machine
    - Use your computer's local IP address instead of localhost
    - Update the URL in `dashboard_screen.dart` if needed

+5. **If you see `ERR_CLEARTEXT_NOT_PERMITTED`:**
+   - Android: The network security config should allow cleartext traffic (already configured)
+   - Make sure you've rebuilt the app after the manifest changes
+   - Check that `network_security_config.xml` exists in `android/app/src/main/res/xml/`

 ### Angular build errors